 Graphically, the game has some style.
 While the whole circuit board idea probably came from Dynamix, Compunet still has a visual identity of its own.
 It's not just a puzzle game; it's a puzzle game taking place on what looks like an alien planet with huge checkerboards and sandcastles.

 The best thing about Compunet by far is Péter Varga's soundtrack.
 The game's three tunes are all worth a listen.
 The in-game music lasts over 7 minutes and lends some excitement to the gameplay.
 Here's a video:

-According to the SID Tune Information List, Péter Varga sadly died in the early nineties at the age of 22.
+According to the SID Tune Information List, Péter Varga sadly died several years ago.
 We'll be seeing his name in quite a few more games released by CP Verlag, all of which feature great music.